-The components in Figure 16 (page 18) & Figure 17 (page 18) are included in the extra parts bag supplied with the purchase of \TE / \TN furnaces.
+The components in Figures 15 - 17 (page 19) are included in the extra parts bag that is supplied with the purchase of MQ furnaces.
 Depending on your particular installation, some of these components are optional and may not be used.
 Please refer to the descriptions and accompanying figures when installing these items.